Artist’s Statement

 I was looking for a hammer.

-The art school metal workshop was a mess and instead of a hammer I came across a sheet of etched copper that had developed the most amazingly beautiful patina since I had last used it for printing months earlier.
+The art school metal workshop was a mess and instead of a hammer I came across a sheet of etched copper that had developed the most extraordinary patina since I had last used it for printing months earlier.
 From then on nothing was the same.
 It was as though this metal wedged itself in my soul and I couldn’t let go of it.

 In the end, that’s what I hope my art will do.
 Touch you.